Face masks during the COVID-19 pandemic: China

 As of 2019, mainland China manufactured half the world's output of masks.

 As COVID-19 spread, enterprises in several countries quickly started or increased the production of face masks.

 Cottage industries and volunteer groups also emerged, manufacturing cloth masks for localized use.
 They used various patterns, including some with a bend-to-fit nosepiece insert.
 Individual hospitals developed and requested a library of specific patterns.

 In the first five months of 2020, 70,802 new companies registered in China to make or trade face masks, a 1,256% increase compared to 2019, and 7,296 new companies registered to make or trade melt blown fabrics, a key component of face masks, a 2,277% rise from 2019.

 In April, however, the Chinese government stepped in with tighter regulations.
 867 producers of the melt-blown fabric were shut down in Yangzhong city alone.
-Many speculative manufacturers have been forced to quit due to changing export rules and tighter licensing requirements in China and weaker demand for lower quality products globally.
+Many speculative manufacturers were forced to quit due to changing export rules and tighter licensing requirements in China and weaker demand for lower quality products globally.